 Prior to joining the faculty at the University of Maryland Neil was a senior research scientist at the UCSF Center for Digital Health Innovation, associate director of research for the UCSF-Samsung Digital Health Innovation Lab, health policy lead for the UCSF-Cisco Comprehensive Health Interoperability Platform collaboration, and a medical effectiveness policy analysis lead for the California Health Benefits Review Program.
 Prior to his doctoral studies Neil was the Data Access and Confidentiality Manager for the California Health Interview Survey and a project director in the UCLA Center for Advanced Surgical and Interventional Technology and the UCSF Division of Hospital Medicine.

 Neil holds a PhD from UC Berkeley, where he studied heath services organizations and was a founding graduate research fellow of the Center for Healthcare Organizational and Innovation Research, and holds a Master’s degree in Public Health and a Bachelor’s degree in Philosophy from the University of California, Los Angeles.

-Ph.D., Health Policy and Management University of California, Berkeley
+Ph.D., Health Services and Policy Analysis, University of California, Berkeley

 M.P.H., Health Policy and Management University of California, Los Angeles